madhums/madhums.github.io/_posts/2012-07-21-express-3-mongoose-and-passportjs.md

 Today I am trying out [passport.js](https://github.com/jaredhanson/passport) and I am really thinking of  discontinuing mongoose-auth/everyauth in all of my projects!
 Everyauth and mongoose-auth are awesome modules but they are not database agnostic.
 In that sense passportjs is very flexible and  database agnostic.
 Its like omniauth for rails, which I am sure the [author](http://twitter.com/jaredhanson) would have thought of while developing.

 The next post will be on converting an app built on everyauth to passportjs (with express v3).
 I will convert the app demoed in my previous post to express 3.0.0beta7 and passport.js

+---

+So I did convert my demo to express3, mongoose3 and passport.
+Take a look at the [source](https://github.com/madhums/nodejs-express-mongoose-demo) and the [website](http://nodejs-express-demo.herokuapp.com/)